Evan-KR/iOS-Portfolio/README.md

 * Learned how to use timers as well as element objects within SwiftUI to update
 * Learned how to impliment views to help organize my code
 * Learned how to develop a basic UI

+Other features are still in development, such as:
+* Ability to store data persistantly
+* Add points for time app is not running
+* Implimenting UI elements and assets
+* Adding a story with interactive elements based upon the gameplay